Kong/kong/CONTRIBUTING.md

 There are several channels where you can get answers from the community or the maintainers of this project:

-- Our public forum, [Kong Nation](https://discuss.konghq.com), is great for asking questions, giving advice, and staying up-to-date with the latest announcements.
+- Our public forum, [Kong Nation](https://discuss.konghq.com), is great tool for asking questions, giving advices, and staying up-to-date with the latest announcements.
 Kong Nation is frequented by Kong maintainers.
 - Two chat channels are used by the community, but are rarely visited by Kong
   maintainers: